GuidesGet StartedError Handling

 FORBIDDEN403Insufficient permissions (e.g., free plan using paid features)

-NOT_FOUND404Resource not found (brand, crawl job, etc.)
+NOT_FOUND404Resource not found (no brand cached for domain, etc.)

 RATE_LIMITED429Rate limit exceeded